slcz/slcz.github.io/_posts/2016-02-02-about-ssd-write-amplification.md

 <img alt="fragmentation distribution" width="500" src="/assets/holes.png"/>

 In a perfectly randomly distributed workload where there is no obvious distinction of address pattern locality, multiple-queue GC algorithm won't work any better than a naive single queue, round-robin GC algorithm.
-Therefore, we choose the simpler GC to model random workload write amplification.
-Also, we choose to model the GC algorithm as being lazy, i.e., GC only happens when there is no free space left.
+Therefore, I choose the simpler GC to model random workload write amplification.
+Also, I choose to model the GC algorithm as being lazy, i.e., GC only happens when there is no free space left.
 In another words, gc-threshold is close to zero.

 <img alt="multiple stream GC" width="500" src="/assets/naive_gc.png"/>

-When a block is finally selected for garbage collection, we could calculate the probability that it is not overwritten by a newer write.
+While it is possible to run a simulator and get write amplification distribution on space over-provisioning, wouldn't it be intersting to try to derive the model analytically?
+We know when a block is finally picked up for garbage collection, we could calculate the probability that it is not overwritten by a newer write.
 As below,

 <table class="numbered-equation" cellpadding="0" cellspacing="0">
     <tr>